 Absences from class are expected to be avoided.
 In the rare case of a (i) significant illness, (ii) personal instances of distress or emergency3, (iii) religious observance, or (iv) required court or legal appearances, student will be excused from class.
-Students may not be excused from more than two (2) classes.
-Unexcused absences and/or excused absences beyond two (2) may result in administrative withdrawal from the course.
+Students may not be excused from more than one (1) class.
+Unexcused absences and/or excused absences beyond one (1) may result in administrative withdrawal from the course.